davidrpugh/nvidia-rapids-data-science-project/docker/README.md

 ## Using the `kaustvl/nvidia-rapids-data-science-project` image

-If you are not adding any additional dependencies to your project's `environment.yml` file, then you can run Docker containers for your project based on the `kaustvl/nvidia-data-science-project` Docker image hosted on DockerHub.
-Run the following command within your project's root directory to run containers for your project based on the existing Docker image.
+If you are not adding any additional dependencies to your project's `environment.yml` file, then you can run containers for your project based on the `kaustvl/nvidia-data-science-project` image hosted on DockerHub.
+Run the following command within your project's root directory to run containers for your project based on this existing Docker image.

 ```bash
 $ docker container run \